The Untold Truth Of The Michelin Guide

 Because Michelin stars are so embedded in fine dining restaurant culture, many chefs and restaurant owners feel immense pressure to maintain their high-awarded status.
 The risk of losing Michelin stars, and then subsequently being dragged through the mud by the press, can happen at any moment throughout the year.
 Also, because the Michelin inspectors are anonymous, every dish that goes out of the kitchen has to be perfect.
 Being a fine-dining chef is already considered to be a stressful all-encompassing job.
 The addition of the never-ending daily grind of maintaining perfection that Michelin-starred chefs have to go through has been suggested as the reason why some previously award-winning chefs have turned to suicide as their only way out.

-Evidence around chef Bernard Loiseau’s suicide has suggested that he was under pressure by a Michelin inspector because they had threatened to remove one of his Michelin stars due to the "lack of soul" in Bernard’s restaurant.
+Evidence around chef Bernard Loiseau’s suicide has suggested that he was under pressure from a Michelin inspector because they had threatened to remove one of his Michelin stars due to the "lack of soul" in Bernard’s restaurant.

 In 2003, despite having become a member of the luxury hotels and restaurants association Relais & Châteaux and kept his 3 stars in the Michelin Guide, Bernard Loiseau was subject to a demotion from 19/20 to 17/20 by the gastronomic guide Gault et Millau and negative publicity from the food critic François Simon in the Figaro magazine.